mbarulli/mbarulli.github.io/index.md

 ### Founder at [Clipperz.is](https://clipperz.is)
 Web applications are extremely convenient and effective, but this is not a good reason to give up privacy, security and ultimately freedom.
 Unfortunately, often there are no alternatives, but trust SaaS providers and hope they act properly.
 In 2005, based on this realization I co-founded Clipperz along with my friend [Giulio Cesare Solaroli](https://www.linkedin.com/in/gcsolaroli/).
 We envisioned a new architecture for web apps, designed to give people complete and exclusive ownership of their data.
-We decided to test this approach on a very sensitive problem: managing and storing passwords.
+We decided to test this approach, based on client-side cryptograhy, on a very sensitive problem: managing and storing passwords.
 Therefore Clipperz became the first online password manager, the first web application that knows nothing about its users and their data.

 ### Ebooks and digital publishing
-Starting in 2008 I got interested in ebooks and digital publishing.
-I gained a good understanding of the sector, organized the first Italian barcamp and this landed me a job at Simplicissimus Book Farm that provides both a distribution platform for ebooks and a self-publishing service.
-Simplicissimus was founded by Antonio Tombolini, a proven entrepreneur that see further than anybody else I’ve ever met.
+Starting in 2008, I got interested in ebooks and digital publishing.
+I gained a good understanding of the sector, co-organized the first Italian barcamp and this landed me a job as CFO and strategist at Simplicissimus Book Farm, now [StreetLib](https://www.streetlib.com/), a company founded by [Antonio Tombolini](https://www.linkedin.com/in/antoniotombolini/), a serial entrepreneur that sees further than anybody else I’ve ever met.
+StreetLib provides a wide range of solutions for the digital publishing ecosystem: from selfpublishing to print-on-demand.
+StreetLib is a digital gateway to the international book market that connects authors, publishers, distributors, and retailers on a global scale.

-## Urban cycling
+### Urban cycling
 I’m a convinced urban cyclist.
 In 2009 along with Antonio Tombolini, I started Ciclourbano.it a website that promotes cycling with a special focus on cargobikes and family bikes.
-I would love one day to turn it into a real business.
+I would love one day to turn this passion into a real business.

-What I can do for you
+**What I can do for you**
 During these years I learned to drive the conceptual development and implementation of projects from idea to release.
 Web apps, data security and privacy, Bitcoin, digital publishing, cryptography, cycling, television, … are some of the markets I’ve a decent experience of.
 I’m also quite good at writing business plans, raising money from investors, hiring smart people, selecting the right business tools, intermediating engineers and sales people, … I also like to evangelize about things I believe in.